nicksnlp/Cantharellus/README.md

 Also, the system description paper is available here in latex and pdf formats.

-A sample model (with base model `xlm-roberta-large`), trained with this project can be found at Hugging Face:
+A sample model (with base model `xlm-roberta-large`), trained within this project can be found at Hugging Face:

 https://huggingface.co/nicksnlp/xlm-roberta-large-cantharellus